I first met Mozart in the same place I meet most dead geniuses, just off Interstate 15 barely inside California on the way home from Las Vegas.

 He was shaking and already sweating through his pink outfit.

-"Listen," I explained in the gentlest tone a guy can muster for another man.
+"Listen," I explained in the gentlest tone I could muster.
 "You're gonna die out here in this sun if we don't get you..." this is the problem with people from the distant past, geniuses or not.
 They don't understand things like Air Conditioning.
 Everything is a whole big conversation just to explain the littlest parts of what's going on now.
 So I started over with something I already knew would work.
 "I've got a horseless carriage waiting just over that rise there.
 I'll take you to my home.
 Out of the sun."

 "A horseless carriage?"